Home/Incident management foundations

 Don’t limit the definition to engineering: getting your whole org to think about anything unexpected in the same way leads to better collaboration when things go wrong (see Communicating within your organization)

-Clearly, there's no hard-and-fast definition that'll work for everyone, but we recommend the following as a sensible default:
+There's no hard-and-fast definition that'll work for everyone, but we recommend the following as a sensible default:

 An incident is anything that takes you away from planned work with a degree of urgency.

-Declare more incidents #
+Declaring more incidents

-Organizations generally set their threshold for incidents high, where only the most severe events are called incidents.
 We believe smaller incidents are extremely valuable, and there's significant value to be obtained by lowering your threshold for an incident.
 Smaller incidents are a great way to learn about the failure cases of systems and provide an opportunity for teams to practice response to larger issues.

 When the cost of declaring an incident is low, there's little reason to avoid reporting and plenty of value to be extracted.
-Give it a go!

 Practice makes perfect